 Arm & Hammer for Pets Dental Mints for Dogs

 Isn’t it nice, as humans, to just pop a mint in your mouth and instantly have better breath?
-Well… these treats are essentially breath mints for dogs.
+Well, bad dog breath treats can help our canine pals, too.
+For example, these treats are essentially breath mints for dogs.
 They’re made with natural ingredients—including baking soda—and they have a crunchy texture.
 Plus, your dog will like the taste: they taste like chicken.

 Highlights